EVENTS

 JUNE 9TH - JUNE 13TH

-National Black Child Development Week (NBCDW) is a yearly initiative led by the National Black Child Development Institute.
-Each year, we activate classrooms, families and national platforms to uplift Black children as visionaries, leaders, and architects of systems change.
+National Black Child Development Week (NBCDW) is a yearly initiative led by the National Black Child Development Institute (NBCDI) that centers Black children, uplifts their voices, and celebrates their brilliance.

 WHY IT MATTERS